The Makioka Sisters: Plot

-Taeko's interest in dolls wanes and she begins to devote time to Western-style sewing and traditional Osaka dance.
+Taeko's interest in dolls wanes and she begins to devote time to Western-style sewing and traditional Osaka dance, taught by Yamamura Saku.
 A dance recital is held at the Ashiya house with Taeko as one of the performers.
 A personable young photographer named Itakura takes pictures at the request of Okubata.
 Itakura and Taeko are already acquainted; he photographs her dolls.

 A month later, a disastrous flood strikes the Kansai region.
 Taeko is attending a sewing school in the area hardest hit.
 Itakura rescues her.
 Impressed by his heroism, Taeko begins to fall for him.
-Eventually Taeko's and Itakura's relationship becomes known to Sachiko, who disapproves because of Itakura's low social standing.
-Nevertheless, Taeko is determined to marry him.
+Sometime after this, Taeko's dancing teacher dies, an occurrence that not only shows the changing times—in order to support her craft, Saku is revealed to have had lived in an extraordinarily small and empty house—but also foils Taeko's dreams to be named a successor in the Yamamura school.
+As a result, she turns her attention yet again towards dress-making.

+Eventually Taeko and Itakura's relationship becomes suspect to Okubata, who sends a letter to Sachiko.
+When Sachiko brings up the matter with Taeko, she reveals that she has grown dissatisfied with Okubata as a result of his infidelity towards her, and now intends to marry Itakura.
+Sachiko, however, is disgusted with Itakura for his lower-class upbringing, and opposes her decision; nevertheless, despite the prospect of being disinherited by the main branch, Taeko is determined to marry him.

-Taeko wants to study fashion design in France with her sewing teacher and asks Sachiko to convince the main house to support her.
+Taeko wants to study fashion design in France with her sewing teacher and asks Sachiko to convince the main house to support her, a decision which is opposed by the main house on the grounds that when Taeko inevitably marries Okubata, she will have no need to support herself—looking for alternative sources of money, then, could indicate she plans on spurring his advances.
 When Taeko's sewing teacher abandons her plans to go to France, Taeko decides to open a Western-style dress shop.
 She goes to Tokyo to ask the main house for money, but is immediately called back to Osaka because Itakura has fallen ill.

 Itakura is hospitalized for an inner-ear infection and dies of gangrene resulting from complications of surgery.
 Itakura's death alleviates Sachiko's concern that Taeko will marry below their class.
+Taeko, however, attends for five of the seven weeks of memorial services held for the photographer after his death.